Dr Margaret Fletcher

 Margaret is a member of the International Business and Enterprise (IBE) research cluster at the Adam Smith Business School and specialises in Knowledge acquisition and learning.
 IBE is a community for multidisciplinary study in internationalisation and enterprise with a worldwide network of internationally acclaimed scholars.

-As part of this research cluster, Margaret and other members held a workshop on Entrepreneurial Learning: Growth and Internationalisation in 2013, co-hosted by The Institute for Small Business and Entrepreneurship (ISBE).
-A video and a flyer from this event is available: Entrepreneurial Learning: Growth and Internationalisation workshop
+As part of this research cluster, Margaret has chaired a Knowledge exchange workshop on Entrepreneurial Learning: Growth and Internationalisation in collaboration with The Institute for Small Business and Entrepreneurship (ISBE).

 Further information: ISBE Special Interest Group: Entrepreneurial Learning Practice and Policy (ELPP)

 Margaret co-chaired a Business Forum with the Edinburgh University Business School, titled Succeeding in China: Knowledge and Networks.